XeroAPI/Xero-Java/README.md

 **Exception Handling**

-We've added better support for exception handling when errors are returned from the API.
-We've tested 400, 401, 404, 500 and 503 errors.
-This is still underdevelopment - if your find ways to improve error handling, please submit a pull request or file an issue with details around your suggestion.
-Below is an example of how how to handle error.
+Below is an example of how how to handle errors.

 ```java
 import com.xero.api.*;